 Education & Certification

 Cassandra Petrella is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario.
 She is also registered as Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
 She holds a master’s degree in Counselling & Spirituality from a joint program at Saint Paul University & Ottawa University.
 She completed her degree with a both individual and couples counselling training.
 Her undergraduate degree was completed at Carleton University in the Bachelor of Arts, Honours Program, in Psychology.
+Cassandra is currently completing her Doctoral Degree in the Doctorate of Counselling & Psychotherapy at Yorkville University.

 Counselling Experience